Hawaiian crow

 The Hawaiian crow or ʻalalā (Corvus hawaiiensis) is a species of bird in the crow family, Corvidae, that is currently extinct in the wild, though reintroduction programs are underway.
 It is about the size of the carrion crow at 48–50 cm in length, but with more rounded wings and a much thicker bill.
-It has soft, brownish-black plumage and long, bristly throat feathers; the feet, legs and bill are black.
+It has soft, brownish-black plumage and long, bristly throat feathers; the feet, legs, and bill are black.
 Today, the Hawaiian crow is considered the most endangered of the family Corvidae.
 They are recorded to have lived up to 18 years in the wild, and 28 years in captivity.
 Some Native Hawaiians consider the Hawaiian crow an ʻaumakua (family god).

-The species is known for strong flying ability and resourcefulness, and the reasons for its extirpation are not fully understood.
-It is thought that introduced diseases, such as Toxoplasma gondii, avian malaria (Plasmodium relictum), and fowlpox, were probably a significant factor in the species' decline.
+The species is known for its strong flying ability and resourcefulness, and the reasons for its various extirpations are not fully understood.
+It is thought that introduced diseases, introduced predators, and habitat loss were probably significant factors in the species' decline.